-Kimberly Ingram focuses her practice on complex commercial and business litigation and appellate matters in state and federal courts.
-She strives to provide clients with consistent communication, high-quality advocacy and strategic solutions that fit clients’ real-world needs.
+Kimberly Ingram-Hogan focuses her practice on complex business litigation, class or mass action defense, and appeals in state and federal courts.
+She serves clients in a wide variety of industries, including in the healthcare, investment, pharmaceutical manufacturing and distribution, and insurance sectors.
+Kimberly strives to provide all clients with consistent communication, high-quality advocacy, and strategic solutions that fit clients’ real-world needs.

 Prior to joining Bradley, Kimberly was an associate at Simpson Thacher & Bartlett in Palo Alto, California.
-While in law school, she served as the senior notes editor for the Vanderbilt Law Review, worked in the Vanderbilt Appellate Litigation Clinic and received awards for excellence in oral and written advocacy.
-She holds two Bachelor of Arts degrees in Communication Studies and Political Science from Clemson University, where she was a recognized leader in campus and academic life.
+While in law school, she served as the senior notes editor for the Vanderbilt Law Review, worked in the Vanderbilt Appellate Litigation Clinic, and received awards for excellence in oral and written advocacy.
+She holds a Bachelor of Arts degree in both Communication Studies and Political Science from Clemson University.